deanochips/engima2_to_m3u_and_xmltv/README.md

 ## install
-1) Extract and edit stb_epg.conf
+1) Download script
+2) edit stb_epg.cfg with your settings
-2) Make the script is ready to run by: chmod +x stb_epg.sh
+3) Make the script is ready to run by: chmod +x stb_epg.sh
-3) Run the script with help parameter first time: ./stb_epg.sh HELP if you need help for parametes.
+4) Run the script with help parameter first time: ./stb_epg.sh HELP if you need help for parametes.
-4) First time the script is used you need to run ./stb_epg.sh GET_ALL to get data from your STB
+5) First time the script is used you need to run ./stb_epg.sh GET_ALL to get data from your STB

 This forces the creation of channel list from bouquets.